 The insurance company completed the underwriting process and contacted me.
 They said that my new premium would be higher than what I had been paying (that’s what age does to your insurance policies)!
 Thankfully, in my eight years with the old insurer, I had never had to make a claim.
 So I accumulated a no-claim bonus of Rs.
 65,000.
 A no-claim bonus is a complementary increase in your insurance cover, as appreciation from the insurer for not making a claim.
 This increased my policy cover to Rs.
 3,65,000.

 However, on porting, the new policy disregarded the no-claim bonus.
 The new insurer only looks at the final value of your cover and charges a premium accordingly.
 Since the cover is higher than before, the premium is also higher.
 Had I ported some years ago, my no-claims bonus would have been lower.
 This would have translated to a lower premium on porting.

 I agreed to the high premium anyway, because I needed better services.
 It’s important to understand the benefits you earn with porting.
 The waiting period clause is one such advantage!
 Since you have already completed your waiting period with your old insurer, you don’t have to wait for pre-existing diseases to be covered with the new insurer.
 With portability, you can transfer the perks earned (especially that linked with the waiting period clause) from the old insurer to the new one!

 Hence, if you are stuck with a bad insurance policy, the time to port is now.
 It is much easier and cheaper to port when you are young.
 As you age, your underwriting performance will decline and premiums will increase.
 Besides, you may not have the resources to pay a fat insurance premium later and you definitely need a good policy to support you.
-Note that the decision to port your health insurance policy lies entirely with the insurer.
+Note that the decision to port your best health insurance policy lies entirely with the insurer.
 Thus, get all your doubts cleared before you choose to port.